 How To Make Lemon Layer Sheet Cake Recipe

-- Whip the Egg Whites: In the clean bowl of a mixer fitted with a whisk attachment, whip the 8 egg whites on high speed until they hold stiff, but not dry, peaks.
-Transfer the meringue to another bowl and refrigerate.
+- Whip the egg whites: In the clean bowl of a mixer fitted with a whisk attachment, whip the 8 egg whites on high speed until they hold stiff, but not dry, peaks.
+Transfer the meringue to another bowl and refrigerate it to keep it stable.

-- Prep Oven and Pans: Preheat the oven to 350 degrees F. Line two 13-by-18-inch baking sheets with parchment paper.
+- Prep oven and pans: Preheat the oven to 350 degrees F. Line two 13-by-18-inch baking sheets (half sheet pans) with parchment paper.

-- Make the Cake Batter: In the same mixer bowl fitted with the paddle attachment, cream the cool butter until smooth.
+- Make the cake batter: In the same mixer bowl (no need to wash if just whites were in it) fitted with the paddle attachment, cream the cool butter until smooth.
 With the mixer running, slowly add the sugar.
 Add the vanilla, almond extract, and lemon zest and mix well.

-- Fold in Meringue and Bake: Gently fold the chilled, whipped egg whites into the cake batter until no streaks remain.
-Divide the batter evenly between the two prepared baking sheets.
+- Fold in meringue and bake: Gently fold the chilled, whipped egg whites into the cake batter until no white streaks remain.
+Divide the batter evenly between the two prepared baking sheets, smoothing it out.
 Bake for 20 to 25 minutes, until the cakes are firm to the touch.
 Let them cool completely in the pans.

-- Make the Swiss Meringue Frosting: Place the 1 1/2 cups of egg whites and 1 1/2 cups of sugar in a mixing bowl set over a pot of simmering water.
-Whisk constantly until the sugar has completely dissolved and the mixture is hot to the touch.
+- Heat the frosting base: Place the 1 1/2 cups of egg whites and 1 1/2 cups of sugar in a mixing bowl set over a pot of simmering water (double boiler).
+Whisk constantly until the sugar has completely dissolved and the mixture is hot to the touch (about 160°F).

-- Whip the Buttercream: Transfer the bowl to a stand mixer fitted with the whisk attachment.
+- Whip the buttercream: Transfer the bowl to a stand mixer fitted with the whisk attachment.
 Whip on high speed until the meringue is cool, stiff, and glossy.
 Switch to the paddle attachment and, on low speed, add the softened butter one piece at a time.
-Once all the butter is incorporated, add the vanilla and lemon juice.
+Once all the butter is incorporated and the texture is silky, add the vanilla and lemon juice.

-- Chill, Trim, and Serve: Chill the assembled cake for at least 2 hours to firm up.
-After chilling, use a large, sharp knife to trim the edges for a clean look, then cut into bars or squares to serve.
+- Chill, trim, and serve: Chill the assembled cake for at least 2 hours to firm up the butter and frosting.
+After chilling, use a large, sharp knife to trim the edges for a clean, sharp look, then cut into bars or squares to serve.

 Recipe Tips